What is Turbinoplasty and Turbinectomy?

 - Washing the nose with nasal saline is recommended.
 This helps keeping the nose clean and gently washes away all loose debris such as dried blood

 - You can also use a nasal decongestant to reduce the swelling faster.
-Try using it regularly for one or two days at bedtime for best results
+Try using it regularly for one or two days at bedtime for optimal results

 - You can return to school or work within a week or so after getting turbinate surgery.
 However, make sure not to exhaust yourself too much